SearchSearch

 Wood product manufacturing is inextricably linked to timber production.
 The process starts with log saw milling and timber dressing, with rough planks being sold to other industries for their own manufacturing.
 Rough timber may be manufactured into the various types of timber for sale at builders' yards and wholesalers, with dressed timber finding its way to the manufacturers of wooden products (e.g. windows, furniture).

-More information: Timber Trade Federation and the British Woodworking Federation
+More information: Timber Development UK and the British Woodworking Federation

 Pulp, Paper and Converted Paper Products